daivc96/insiderthreat-detection/README.md

 The results of this project show that machine learning techniques can effectively detect insider threats in an organization based on user behavior data.
 The best performing model is the LSTM model, which achieves an accuracy of 0.97, a precision of 0.95, a recall of 0.96, an F1-score of 0.96, and an AUC score of 0.99.
 The LSTM model can capture the temporal and sequential patterns of user actions and identify anomalous or suspicious behavior.

-## Presentation

-You can find the presentation slides for this project [here], which provide more details and insights about the data analysis and modeling process.

 ## Requirements

-To run this project, you need to install the following dependencies:
+To run this project, the following dependencies need installed:

 - Python 3.8 or higher
 - scikit-learn